Land Grab

 Ethical considerations

-• Market share or usage metrics in the captured domain.
+- Market share or usage metrics in the captured domain relative to forecast adoption curves.

-• Number of partners and integrations anchored to your infrastructure.
+- Number and quality of partners, integrations, or developers anchored to your infrastructure.

 ⚠️ Common Pitfalls and Warning Signs